Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 Drag'n Drop

-- .zip archives (flashable archives): Zip archives detected as flashable (that is, containing a
+- .zip archives (flashable archives): Zip archives detected as flashable (i.e. containing a

 /systemfolder) are flashed on the device.